Order of the Smile: Nomination

 All candidates for the Order of Smile should be nominated by children.
 Nominations can come from a single child or collectively from many children.
 Nominations can be submitted from all around the world.
 The candidates should be people of extraordinary love and work for children.
 Nominations should be sent to the International Chapter of the Order of Smile (ICOS).
 Afterwards the candidates are chosen to be Laureates by the Chapter.

 The Order is awarded twice a year: in spring and in fall.
 Laureates of the Order of Smile include now about 1000 people from almost 50 countries (state of April 2016).

 Decorating

 The medal - which is a badge representing a smiling sun - is awarded in Warsaw, Poland by the International Chapter of the Order of the Smile.
 There is a special procedure of the decoration.
 In special cases the decoration could be held outside Poland, in the country of the laureate.
 The right to use the title of the "Knight of the Order of Smile" is guaranteed only to those who were decorated at an official ceremony organized by the Chapter.

-Traditionally, upon being awarded with the medal, each recipient must drink a glass of cup of lemon juice while smiling throughout the process.
+Traditionally, upon being awarded with the medal, each recipient must drink a glass of lemon juice while smiling throughout the process.